pvs2401/volterra-tutorial/docs/4_ingress_gateway.md

 ![origin_server1](./pics/origin_server1.png)
 ![origin_server2](./pics/origin_server2.png)

-## インターネットからの接続
+## Connect from the Internet

-### HTTP load balancerの設定
+### Configure HTTP load balancer

-Home -> Load Balancers -> HTTP Load Balancers で “Add HTTP load balancer”を選択します。
+In Home -> Load Balancers -> HTTP Load Balancers, select “Add HTTP load balancer”.

 - Name: `nginx-lb`
-- Domains: `dummy.domain-name` (設定するとDNS infoにDCSからdomain名が払い出されます。設定後に払い出されたドメイン名を設定してください。)
+- Domains: `dummy.domain-name' (If set, the DCS will issue the domain name to DNS info.Please set the domain name that was paid out after setting up.)
 - Select Type of Load Balancer: `HTTP`
-- Default Origin servers: `namespace/nginx-endpoint` (上記で作成したOrigin pool)
+- Default Origin servers: `namespace/nginx-endpoint` (Origin pool created above)

-設定するとDNS infoにDCSからdomain名が払い出されます。作成したロードバランサーのDomainsに設定するか、任意のDNSサーバのCNAMEレコードに設定してください。
+If set, the domain name will be sent out from the DCS to DNS info.Set it to the Domains of the load balancer you created, or to the CNAME record of any DNS server.
-外部から設定したドメインにアクセスするとNginxのWebUIが表示されます。
+Nginx's WebUI will be displayed when you access the domain you set from the outside.

 ![lb_config1](./pics/lb_config1.png)
 ![lb_config2](./pics/lb_config2.png)
 ![lb_config3](./pics/lb_config3.png)
 ![lb_config4](./pics/lb_config4.png)

-ブラウザにドメインを入力すると表示されます。
+It will appear when you enter your domain in your browser.

 ![nginx_ss](./pics/nginx_ss.png)
->DNSの伝搬やコンフィグの反映に1-2分かかる場合があります。
+> It may take 1-2 minutes to propagate DNS and reflect the configuration.

-## Local Interfaceからのアクセス
+## Access from Local Interface

-### HTTP Loadbalancerの設定
+### Configure HTTP Loadbalancer

-Manage -> HTTP Load Balancers で “Add HTTP load balancer”を選択します。
+Under Manage -> HTTP Load Balancers, select ”Add HTTP load balancer".

 - Name: `nginx-lb`
 - Domains: `nginx.domain-name`
 - Select Type of Load Balancer: `HTTP`
-- Default Origin Pools: `namespace/nginx-endpoint` (上記で作成したOrigin pool)
+- Default Origin Pools: `namespace/nginx-endpoint` (Origin pool created above)
-- VIP Configuration: `Show Advanced Fields`を有効にし、`Advertise Custom`を指定
+- VIP Configuration: Enable `Show Advanced Fields` and specify `Advertise Custom`.
 - Edit Configure
   - List of Sites to Advertise
     - Select Where to Advertise: `virtual-site`